Request Your Free Consultation

 Recovering a Fair Settlement from a Virginia Wrongful Death Claim

-The amount of the loss that happened to your family is one of many criteria that impacts compensatory damages won in a wrongful death suit.
+The amount of the loss that happened to your family is one of many criteria that impact compensatory damages won in a suit.
 Because every case is so unique, there is no average settlement amount awarded to each family.
-However, the following typical factors are used to calculate the value of your wrongful death case:
+However, the following typical factors are used to calculate the value of your case:

 • Accident-related medical bills incurred while the deceased was alive and receiving treatment